 - Number Facts and Jumping Jacks by Bob Sornson and Laureen Reynolds

 - Number Wonders by Catherine Jones Kuhns

-ClassicalU is currently developing a certification to accompany our course offerings.
-This course can be taken for elective credit.
+Please Note: ClassicalU is currently developing a certification to accompany our course offerings.
+This course may be taken for elective credit.
 The certification credit component of this course is now active but also undergoing refinement and testing.

 To obtain a certification credit for this course, simply complete the quiz that follows each presentation by Dawn Swartz, and then also take the certification test at the end of the course.
 The quizzes are designed to ensure that you have understood the essential content of each presentation, and they can be taken more than once if necessary.
 The cumulative certification test at the end of the course is given as a pass/fail test and requires that you upload one essay (of 600-750 words) demonstrating your understanding of Singapore Math.
 When you have completed the course, a certificate that you can print or email will magically appear under the “My Courses” section of this website.

 Here is the essay question to answer at the end of the course:

 In 600-750 words, describe the function and benefits of the Singapore bar model for teaching mathematics.

 By taking the course for certification credit, you also will be on your way to obtaining a Level 3 certification.